bgveenstra/cs-lessons/computer-architecture.md

 ## Practice

-1. How many values can you represent with one bit?
+1. How many different values can you represent with one bit?
 One decimal digit?
 One letter?

-1. How many values can you represent with a sequence of eight bits?
+1. How many different values can you represent with a byte?
 How about with a sequence of eight letters?

 1. What do we mean by "high-level" and "low-level" languages?
 Give an example of each.